 disadvantage.
 With multiple organizations and law enforcement agencies

-working against you to convict you, it is vital that you seek help from
+working against you to convict you, it is vital that you

-of your questions and legal concerns.
+to all of your questions and legal concerns.

 Penalties for Auto Theft

 The penalties for auto theft are outlined in Colorado Revised Statutes